 For most people, it’s hard to differentiate between a ghoul and a zombie.
 After all, zombies hang out in cemeteries and eat flesh.
 Those are two of their defining characteristics.
 In fact, in the original Night of the Living Dead they’re never referred to as zombies once, but they are referred to as ghouls.
 So really, what’s the difference?
 Truthfully, the Romero zombies fall far from the classical definition of zombies as people resurrected by voodoo to perform certain tasks.

-Ultimately, though, what separates a ghoul from a zombie seems to be one very specific thing by and large.
+Ultimately, though, what separates a ghoul from a zombie seems to be one very specific trait, by and large.
 Galland’s original definition of a ghoul is a subterranean creature that lives in and under cemeteries and feeds off the corpses residing therein.

 It’s also one that most films and TV shows to feature the monsters have utilized.
 While ghouls may not be the most popular creatures in the horror pantheon, they’ve made several big and small screen appearances over the years, the first being 1933’s The Ghoul.
 Starring Boris Karloff, it mixed ghouls with Egyptian mythology, in which Karloff played the titular monster.
 It was much more of a story about a man returning from death for revenge than any real sort of creature feature, though.